 Some are evergreen, some deciduous.
-Flower sizes range from small and delicate to large plate-sized blossoms.
-And some even fill the air with sweet fragrance.
+Flower sizes range from small and delicate to large plate-sized blossoms, and some even fill the air with sweet perfume.

 But, they do have a reputation for being a bit difficult to grow – with confusion over pruning being the main reason.

 Despite rumors to the contrary, clematis vines are vigorous, reliable ornamentals and they are simple to cultivate with little effort.

 It’s true that they’re finicky about where they like to set their roots.
 And yes, a bit of extra attention when planting will make a big difference in their ongoing performance.

 But once established, the brilliant yearly masses of climbing, tumbling flowers will make you forget all about that little bit of extra initial effort.